d9pouces/StarterPyth/doc/source/tutorial.rst

 You should take a look to the documentation of plugins you want to use in :mod:`starterpyth.plugins`.
-Provided commands are documentated in :mod:`starterpyth.command`.
+Provided commands are documentated in :mod:`starterpyth.commands`.